uQr/cordova-docs/DPS_test/articles/getting-started/create-to-do-list-app.md

 The [complete sample](http://go.microsoft.com/fwlink/p/?LinkID=398516) includes a Bing Maps service to associate your current address with each task list item.

->**Tip:**
-If you are more interested in setting up Azure Mobile Services, you can skip these steps and go to the next section.
+>**Tip**: If you are more interested in setting up Azure Mobile Services, you can skip these steps and go to the next section.

 ### To add Bing Maps support to the app: